tc39/proposal-canonical-tz/polyfill/README.md

-# IGNORE THIS POLYFILL FOLDER FOR NOW
+# Polyfill (for testing only) for TC39 Time Zone Canonicalization proposal

-In the future, this folder will contain a polyfill for the Time Zone Canonicalization proposal.
+This polyfill is only for testing the TC39 [Time Zone Canonicalization proposal](..).

-In the meantime, this folder currently contains a placeholder copy of the Temporal proposal repo's non-production polyfill.
-Please ignore this folder and its contents.It does not currently contain any code related to the Time Zone Canonicalization proposal.
+The sole purpose of this polyfill is to run [Test262](https://github.com/tc39/test262) tests.
+DO NOT use it in production!

+It's created by stacking a handful of changes in this proposal on top of the [Temporal for-testing-only polyfill](https://github.com/tc39/proposal-temporal).